How to Enable Internet Explorer Mode in Microsoft Edge for CCTV

 |

-Many older CCTV DVRs (Digital Video Recorders) and NVRs (Network Video Recorders) were designed years ago when Internet Explorer (IE) was the most commonly used browser.
-These devices often have web interfaces that only function properly with Internet Explorer because they rely on outdated plugins such as ActiveX controls.
+Many older CCTV DVRs and NVRs were designed when Internet Explorer was the most widely used browser.
+Their web interfaces depend on outdated technologies like ActiveX, which modern browsers such as Chrome, Firefox, and Edge no longer support.

 Why Do You Need Internet Explorer Mode for CCTV?